On Asymptotics and Resurgent Structures of Enumerative Gromov-Witten Invariants: An Exactly-Solvable Model: The Resolved Conifold

-Some computational tests on the validity of \eqref{eq:GW_coni_large_order} are shown in figures~\ref{fig:conifold_Kahler_Action} and~\ref{fig:conifold_LOOPS}.
-Figure~\ref{fig:conifold_Kahler_Action} presents a test of the instanton action.
-We plot the analytical $A_{\text{K}} = 2\pi t$ against numerical tests of this action via (three) Richardson transforms (similar to tests done in, \textit{e.g.}, \cite{msw07}).
-An illustration of these transforms for different values of $t$ and $q$ is shown in the inclosed figures.
+Convergence is accelerated by cancellation of subleading terms in the original sequence up to $k^{-n}$ order.} to accelerate convergence (similar to tests done in, \textit{e.g.}, \cite{msw07}).
+An illustration of these transforms for different values of $t$ and $q$ is shown in the inclosed figures, where the original sequence is shown in blue together with its first (green), second (yellow) and third (red) Richardson transforms.
 We do this for varying $t$ (the horizontal axis) but also varying $q$, \textit{i.e.}, each black dot is actually several overlapping black dots, each one the third Richardson transform of the numerical sequence for the instanton action, for that particular value of $t$ and for a range of different values of $q$.
 Then figure~\ref{fig:conifold_LOOPS} tests the validity of \eqref{polyname0} through \eqref{polyname3} (in fact up to $h=5$), this time around for fixed $q$.
 Each inverted triangle in the plot is again the third Richardson transform of the tested sequence.
 All these plots very cleanly illustrate the validity of \eqref{eq:GW_coni_large_order}.

 In section~\ref{sec:stage} we showed how to relate GW asymptotics to free-energy instanton sectors, in particular relating the first term in the right-hand side of \eqref{eq:GW_coni_large_order} with the one-loop one-instanton free energy $F^{(1)}_0$; see \eqref{eq:GW_saddle_point_growth} and the discussion which follows.
 Ideally, one would now like to do the same for the multi-loop (eventually multi-instanton) one-instanton free energies and their relation to higher terms in \eqref{eq:GW_coni_large_order}.
 Unfortunately, already finding a direct relation at two-loops, between $F^{(1)}_1$ and any higher term in \eqref{eq:GW_coni_large_order}, turns out not to be possible using the saddle-point approximation from section~\ref{sec:stage}.
 In fact, our saddle-point approach is non-standard, in the sense that the saddle-point itself grows with $d$ (or $g$), which essentially obscures a clear-cut relation between free-energy asymptotics and GW asymptotics beyond the first term.
 For the present example of the resolved conifold we can bypass this problem, working directly with the explicit form of the GW invariants, but this will not be possible for more complicated examples.